 Shu from Now and Then, Here and There attempts a lot of heroic stuff, but his actions have little to no effect on the series' plot or resolution.
 Remove him and pretty much the same things would have happened.

 Spider-Man himself tends to turn into this in any multipart story in his own series that has lots of guest stars.
-(He's always been a guy who works best alone, and quickly takes a back seat as part of a team.
-The biggest example was the Maximum Carnage storyline; the cover of one issue even lampshaded the Trope by having Spidey shout, "Hey, who's the star here??"
+He's always been a guy who works best alone, and quickly takes a back seat as part of a team.
+The biggest example was the Maximum Carnage storyline; the cover of one issue even lampshaded the trope by having Spidey shout, "Hey!
+Whose mag is this, anyway?!"
 Fortunately, he was indeed the star at the climax, both defeating Carnage himself and preventing Venom from killing him to show he'd still hold onto his principles, despite all that had happened.

 Raiders of the Lost Ark would have ended with an epic face-melting of the nazis even if good old Indy had just stayed home.
 At least he saves Marion.